History of the Tlingit

 The history of the Tlingit includes pre- and post-contact events and stories.
-Tradition-based history involved creation stories, the Raven Cycle and other tangentially-related events during the mythic age when spirits transformed back and forth from animal to human and back, the migration story of arrival at Tlingit lands, and individual clan histories.
-More recent tales describe events near the time of the first contact with Europeans.
-European and American historical records come into play at that point; although modern Tlingit have access to those historical records, however, they maintain their own record of ancestors and events important to them against the background of a changing world.
+Tradition-based history includes creation stories, the Raven Cycle, migration stories of arrival in Lingít Aaní, and individual clan histories.
+Tlingit historical knowledge is preserved through oral tradition, clan property, place names, ceremonial practice and later written records.
+More recent accounts describe events near the time of the first contact with Europeans.
+European and American historical records come into play at that point; modern Tlingit also maintain their own records of ancestors and events important to them against the background of a changing world.

 Raven Tales

-Raven Tales are unique to Tlingit culture.
-Although the tales are associated with the Raven moiety, most are shared by any Tlingit regardless of clan affiliation and make up of the stories told to children.
+Raven Tales are a major part of Tlingit oral tradition.
+Although the tales are associated with the Raven moiety, many are shared by any Tlingit regardless of clan affiliation and make up some of the stories told to children.
 Raven Cycle stories are often shared anecdotally, the telling of one inspiring the telling of another.
 Many are humorous; some are serious, imparting Tlingit morality and ethics, and others belong to specific clans and may only be shared with permission.
 Some of the most popular are Pacific Northwest tribal creation myths.

-The Raven Cycle stories have 1 Raven characters, although most storytellers do not clearly distinguish them.
-One character is the creator, Raven, who is sometimes identical to the Owner of Daylight.
-The other is the childish Raven: selfish, sly, conniving, and hungry.
+The Raven Cycle stories often present Raven in different roles, although most storytellers do not clearly distinguish them.
+One role is the creator, Raven, who is sometimes identical to the Owner of Daylight.
+Another is the childish Raven: selfish, sly, conniving, and hungry.
 Comparing several stories reveals logical inconsistencies between the two, which is usually explained by their setting in a mythical place and time in which the rules of the modern world did not apply.